2026 made one thing obvious: chat demos don’t survive production

 |---|---|---|---|

-- Start narrow: one workflow with a clear success metric beats a general assistant with vague value.
+- Pick one workflow: narrow scope with a clean success metric beats a general assistant that can’t be measured.

-- Make failures legible: show what happened, what data was used, and how to fix it.
+- Make failure inspectable: show what ran, what data was touched, and what broke.

-- Ship run history: it becomes your support deflection engine and trust builder.
+- Ship run history early: it becomes your trust layer and your support deflection tool.